-Under the terms of the Scheme's Trust Deed, the Trustees are responsible for the investment of any Additional Voluntary Contributions paid by members.
-The Trustees review the investment performance of the chosen providers as appropriate and take advice as to the providers' continued suitability.
+Under the terms of the Scheme's Trust Deed, the Trustee is responsible for the investment of any Additional Voluntary Contributions paid by members.
+The Trustee reviews the investment performance of the chosen providers as appropriate and takes advice as to the providers' continued suitability.

-Member's AVC options are Scottish Widows, Abbey National, Friends Provident and Equitable Life (no longer accepting contributions).
+Members' AVC options are invested with Scottish Widows, Abbey National, Friends Provident and Equitable Life (no longer accepting contributions).